kerns/dummy/README.md

 + Insert randomly selected strings of placeholder text in various lengths and formats (e.g. headline, teaser, paragraph).
 + Automagically crop and size high quality, news worthy, Creative Commons licensed placeholder images from a default pool – or from a specific folder or subset of folders that you provide.
 + Flesh out highly variable, asset rich layouts quickly with friendly, human-readable logic for building loops and controlling probability.
-+ Allow you to focus on the important things – namely, the design and the code – not on copying and pasting (static) Lorum Ipsum, or hunting down plausible placeholder images.
++ Allow you to focus on the important things – namely, the design and the code – not on copying and pasting (static) Lorem Ipsum, or hunting down plausible placeholder images.
 + More.
 Not lots more, but a _bit_ more!

 ### You can…